A statewide movement committed to reimagining food systems, economies and food futures

 Our Core Initiatives

-Developing the next generation of ethical, BIPOC food systems leaders grounded in community, history, and justice.
+Developing cadres of ethical, BIPOC food systems leaders grounded in community care, historical truths, imagining and determining food futures, and normalizing justice.

 Mississippi Food Policy Council

-Bringing together advocates, farmers, educators, and policymakers to shift statewide food policy and advocate for lasting change.
+Building values informed capacity of advocates, farmers, educators, and policymakers to shift statewide food policy and advocate for lasting change through the development of a Mississippi Food Plan.

 Mississippi Food Justice Collaborative